nicolay-r/ARElight/README.md

 * `--graph_a_file` and `--graph_b_file` are used to specify the paths to the `.json` files for graphs A and B, which are used in the operations.
 These files should be located in the `<your_output/radial>` folder.
-* `--output` option allows you to specify the path to the folder where you want to store the output.
+* `-o` option allows you to specify the path to the folder where you want to store the output.
 You can either create a new output folder or use an existing one that has been created by ARElight.
 * `--name` and `--description` options, you can provide a name for the resulting `.json` file and a description for it.
 * `--host` -- determines whether to run the visualization server after the calculations.
 You can choose ```y``` for yes or ```n``` for no.